Contact Us for a Free Consultation (213) 542-0979

 • it depends on your criminal record;

-You and I will sit down.
-We will design a game plan for your case and we will decide what we must have and what we can't have.
+You and I will sit down, design a game plan for your case, and decide what we must have and what we can't have.

-Then, I will set up a meeting with the prosecutor assigned to your case, and typically the boss of the prosecutor assigned to your case.
+Then, I will set up a meeting with the prosecutor assigned to your case, typically the boss of that prosecutor.

-I will first send a mitigation package to them laying out all the good things about you.
-Any character letters that are applicable, and pointing out any weaknesses or problems with their case, which are all things they will consider in trying to decide what the best possible result is from their point of view.
+I will first send them a mitigation package laying out all the good things about you, any applicable character letters, and any weaknesses or problems with their case, which they will consider in trying to decide what the best possible result is from their point of view.

-Once we have all of that information in their hands, I will sit down with them and I will try to get you what the fair resolution is, and obviously, try to attain the goals that we decided when we sat down and talked about the case.
+Once we have all of that information in their hands, I will sit down with them, try to get you what the fair resolution is, and obviously, try to attain the goals that we decided when we talked about the case.

-Let me put my 30 years of diverse experience to work for you — having worked for the district attorney's office, having worked for a superior court judge and having been a criminal defense attorney since 1994.
+Let me use my 30 years of diverse experience—I have worked for the district attorney's office, for a superior court judge, and as a criminal defense attorney since 1994—to your advantage.

-Let me put my skills to work for you.
-Let me help you decide your game plan and then let me execute your plan so you can get the best possible result for your Los Angeles criminal case.
-Hedding Law Firm is a top-ranked criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Let me use my skills.
+Let me help you decide on a game plan and then execute it so you can get the best possible result for your Los Angeles criminal case.

 Menu